Dybondzy/COVID_Data_Analysis/README.md

 ## Fourth Segment:
 Put It All Together: Put the final touches on your model, database, and dashboard.
 Lastly, create and deliver your final presentation to your class.

+# PROJECT PURPOSE
+## Each segment's tasks follow:

+### First Segment:
+Sketch It Out: Decide on your overall project, select your question, and build a simple model.
+You'll connect the model to a fabricated database, using comma-separated values (CSV) or JavaScript Object Notation (JSON) files, to prototype your idea.

+### Second Segment:
+Build the Pieces: Train your model and build out the database you'll use for your final presentation.

+### Third Segment:
+Plug It In: Connect your final database to your model, continue to train your model, and create your dashboard and presentation.

+### Fourth Segment:
+Put It All Together: Put the final touches on your model, database, and dashboard.
+Lastly, create and deliver your final presentation to your class.